NikkyAI/libomv-java/libomv-core/trunk/README.txt

 You will need various existing Java libraries installed - more details to follow.
 Most non-standard Java libraries are provided in the lib directory of this project download.

+Before you can build the library itself, you need to generate the packet classes in the packets subdirectory.
+Refer to the subheading "Rebuilding packet classes" below for more details.

 While building with ant should be possible, it's not what I use for the moment, so whoever wants to do that will be on its own and should understand the ant specific issues.